groenebm/ece287/README.md

 Description of the game:
 	This game simulates the growing of corn in 9 days given different variables to work with.
 The player of the game needs to make different choices based on these variables in order for the corn to continue growing healthy so they are able to “survive”.
 The player will get notifications on his/her phone telling the player what variables are coming up.
 The three variables the player needs to work with include rain, deer, and frost.
 For example, if it’s raining, the player does not need to water the corn.
 If there are deer, the player can go hunting.
 The deer will “take a bite” out of the corn if the player fails to go hunting.
 If there is frost, the player needs to heat the corn so it can survive.
 Our days are broken up into two shifts, morning and afternoon.
 The difference in time can be seen on the VGA monitor.
 The 7-segment display shows the number of choices the player has had to make versus the number of correct choices the player has made.
 If the player makes an incorrect choice, the corn will turn brown and is now wilting.
 However, the player has the ability to “catch back up”, because while this plant is in the wilting state, each correct choice the player makes counts as 2 correct choices.
 If the player continues to make incorrect choices, the corn

+Our design has 18 states, one for the morning and afternoon of each day.
+The 9 days are indicated by LEDR17-LEDR9.
+The time of day (morning and afternoon) is displayed by switching back and forth between LEDG1 and LEDG0, (LEDG1 for morning and LEDG0 for afternoon).
+The time of day and each day can be advanced by pressing KEY1.
+For example, the game will start on day 1 in the morning.
+One press of KEY1 will switch the state to afternoon on day 1.
+Another press of KEY1 will switch it to day 2 in the morning, and so on.
+As this key is pressed, the corn on the VGA will grow.
+This is implemented in our code as a finite state machine along with the variables and correct actions.
+These actions are implemented by the player by flipping switches SW17-SW15 on the FPGA.
+The switches are as follows:
+Do nothing = 000  //used for days of rain
+Water the plants = 001 //used for sunny days
+Go hunting = 010 //used for days of deer
+Heat the plant = 100 // used for days of frost.